NKI-AI/direct/projects/cvpr2022_recurrentvarnet/README.rst

 Recurrent Variational Network: A Deep Learning Inverse Problem Solver applied to the task of Accelerated MRI Reconstruction (CVPR 2022)
 =======================================================================================================================================

-This folder contains the training code specific for our experiments presented in our paper `Recurrent Variational Network: A Deep Learning Inverse Problem Solver applied to the task of Accelerated MRI Reconstruction (pre-print version) <https://arxiv.org/abs/2111.09639>`__ accepted in CVPR 2022.
+This folder contains the training code specific for reproduction of our experiments as presented in our paper `Recurrent Variational Network: A Deep Learning Inverse Problem Solver applied to the task of Accelerated MRI Reconstruction (pre-print version) <https://arxiv.org/abs/2111.09639>`__ accepted in CVPR 2022.

 .. image::  https://user-images.githubusercontent.com/71031687/158409764-f83df10f-1118-4e9f-9131-2946120c4ff5.png